DavinCNorgard/412-Habit-Knowledge-Base/412 project notes/Physical Exercise/Exercise Apps/Research.md

 **Summary**

-Strava is a mobile application designed for activity tracking and is an example of a technology for augmenting physical activity habit formation and retention.
+Strava is a [[smartphone app]]lication designed for activity tracking and is an example of a technology for augmenting physical activity habit formation and retention.
 Strava is the largest athlete social network in the world and features a built-in social network, reward/challenges, and a map/route system.
 This app works well for building exercise habits as it allows people to add their friends and peers to their network where you can give each other kudos on activities.
-In addition, communities, challenges, and events give people support and motivation for physical activity.
+In addition, communities, challenges, and events give people support and [[motivation]] for physical activity.
 Strava’s design philosophy of providing social support through an online community and the gamification of exercise through challenges/kudos has been well-studied and can positively influence exercise habits.
 The results show that runners' activity levels are positively influenced by Kudos numbers.

 ![[Strava_post.png]]